-This is a multi-site, single-blind, four arm, 1:1:1:1 randomized, placebo-controlled trial to assess and compare the safety and PK of IVRs containing 182 mg VCV (MK-4176), or 30 mg MK-2048, or 182 mg VCV (MK-4176) + 30 mg MK-2048, when used continuously for 28 days by healthy, HIV-uninfected, sexually abstinent women, as compared with a placebo IVR.
-A total of approximately 48 women (12 in each arm) will be randomized.
+This is a single-site, single-blind, two-arm, 2:1 randomized trial to assess the PK and safety of IVRs containing different dose strengths of vicriviroc (MK-4176) and MK-2048 when used for 28 days by healthy, HIV-uninfected, sexually abstinent women.
+A total of approximately 18 women will be randomized.